We’re here to support you.

 Resources: ASL Vlogs

-Call (216) 619-6194 ext.
-141, or request an appointment online.
+Text or call (216) 619-6192, or request an appointment online.
 When you request an appointment, please indicate if you would like us to schedule an interpreter.

 Keys 4 Deaf Access is a collaboration of Cleveland Rape Crisis Center, Domestic Violence & Child Advocacy Center, Community Center for the Deaf & Hard of Hearing, and the Cleveland Division of Police.
 We are committed to working together to identify, develop, and implement needed changes that will result in victims/survivors of sexual violence and domestic violence who are D/ deaf or hard of hearing having full access to quality services.